Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Results

-We calculate the $95\%$ C.L. upper limits on $\epsilon$ for DPDM model and on $g_{a\gamma\gamma}$ for the axion DM model by requiring $S_{\rm lim}$ equal to $S_{\rm sig}$ in \eqref{eq:S_sig} for each dataset.
-Among the constraints from the three datasets, we choose the strongest one at each frequency bin as the final upper limit.
-The limit from LOFAR data for DPDM is plotted in Fig.~\ref{fig:limit_S}, which shows that the upper limit on $\epsilon$ is about $10^{-13}$ in the frequency range $30-80$ MHz.
-It is about one order of magnitude better than the existing CMB constraint~\cite{McDermott:2019lch, Arias:2012az}, and is complementary to other searches for DPDM with higher frequency, such as the Dark E-field experiment~\cite{Godfrey:2021tvs}.
+We calculate the $95\%$ C.L. upper limits on the kinetic mixing parameter $\epsilon$ for the DPDM model by requiring $S_{\rm lim}$ equal to $S_{\rm sig}$ in \eqref{eq:S_sig}.
+The upper limit on $\epsilon$ derived from LOFAR data for DPDM is depicted in Fig.~\ref{fig:limit}, which shows that the upper limit on $\epsilon$ is about $10^{-13}$ within the frequency range $30-80$ MHz.
+It is about one order of magnitude better than the existing CMB constraint~\cite{McDermott:2019lch, Arias:2012az}, and is complementary to other searches for DPDM at higher frequency, such as the Dark E-field experiment~\cite{Godfrey:2021tvs}.